 There are some jurisdictions that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the United Kingdom).
-Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction.
-However, there are some jurisdictions that take a more expansive view.
-For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be an impact on competition in Poland.
+Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction; however, there are some that take a more expansive view.
+For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be any effect on competition in Poland.
 Turkey recently issued a decision finding that a joint venture (JV) that produced no effect on Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
 In Serbia, there is similarly no 'local' effect required.
 Germany also takes an expansive view by adopting as one of its thresholds a transaction of 'competitively significant influence'.
 Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the United Kingdom and Venezuela), the vast majority impose mandatory notification requirements.
-Moreover, in Singapore, the transaction parties are to undertake a 'self-assessment' of whether the transaction will meet certain levels, and, if so, should notify the agency to avoid potential challenge by the agency.
+Moreover, in Singapore, the transaction parties are to undertake a self-assessment of whether the transaction will meet certain levels and, if so, should notify the agency to avoid a potential challenge by the agency.

 Although in most jurisdictions the focus of the competition agency is on competition issues, some jurisdictions have a broader mandate.
 For instance, the 'public interest' approach in South Africa expressly provides for consideration of employment matters, local enterprises and procurement, and for economic empowerment of the black population and its participation in the company.
 Many of the remedies imposed in South Africa have been in connection with these considerations.
-Notably, current leadership at the US antitrust authorities have similarly suggested that their mandate under the antitrust laws is broader than the traditional focus on 'consumers' and 'consumer welfare' to include impact on labour, diversity and other considerations.
-It is unclear at this point how this shift will impact enforcement decisions and judicial challenges.
-Although a growing number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, competition law provides that the government can prohibit a merger if it determines that the merger could have a potential impact on national security.

-As we pass the two-year anniversary of the covid-19 pandemic, challenges continue both for transaction parties and enforcement agencies.
-Many jurisdictions (particularly China) have had protracted review times to account for covid-19 disruptions at the agencies.
-The Ukrainian-Russian conflict may also have business implications, including on supply chain and economic recovery, which in turn may increase the number of reviews of companies in financial distress, if not at the point of failure.
-Some jurisdictions are exempt from notification (e.g., Ecuador) or have special rules for the timing of bankrupt firms (e.g., Brazil, Switzerland and the Netherlands where firms can implement before clearance if a waiver is obtained; Austria, India, Russia and the United States have shorter time frames).
+Notably, the current leadership at the US antitrust authorities have similarly suggested that their mandate under the antitrust laws is broader than the traditional focus on consumers and consumer welfare to include impact on labour, diversity and other considerations.
+It is unclear at this point how this shift will affect enforcement decisions and judicial challenges.
+Although a growing number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, competition law provides that the government can prohibit a merger if it determines that the merger could potentially affect national security.
+Some jurisdictions are exempt from notification (e.g., Ecuador) or have special rules for the timing of bankrupt firms (e.g., Brazil, Switzerland and the Netherlands, where firms can implement before clearance if a waiver is obtained; Austria, India, Russia and the United States have shorter time frames).
 Also, in some jurisdictions, the law and precedent expressly recognise the consideration of the financial condition of the target and the failing firm doctrine (e.g., Canada, China and the United States).
-In Canada, for instance, the Competition Bureau explicitly permitted the AIM/TMR transaction to proceed on the basis of the failing company defence.
+In Canada, for instance, the Competition Bureau explicitly permitted the AIM/TMR transaction to proceed on the basis of the failing firm defence.
 Similarly, the Netherlands has recently recognised the defence in a couple of hospital mergers.
-In a major matter in the United Kingdom, Amazon/Deliveroo, the CMA provisionally allowed the transaction to proceed due to the target being a failing firm.
+In a major matter in the United Kingdom, Amazon/Deliveroo, the CMA provisionally allowed the transaction to proceed owing to the target being a failing firm.
 This topic is likely to be an area to watch in other jurisdictions, particularly in some of the newer merger regimes.